-Juncker plans 'geopolitical' Balkans tour
+Juncker to go on 'geopolitical' Balkans tour

 By Andrew Rettman, Eric Maurice, and Eszter Zalan

-European Commission president Jean-Claude Juncker is planning to tour the Western Balkans amid wider efforts to counter Russian and Chinese influence.
+European Commission president Jean-Claude Juncker is to visit Western Balkans capitals amid wider efforts to counter Russian and Chinese influence there.

 His trip, from 26 February to 1 March, will take in Belgrade, Podgorica, Pristina, Sarajevo, Skopje, and Tirana before concluding in Sofia, which currently holds the EU presidency.